There are no secrets in ham radio, of course. However, there are aspects that are not well understood or even not known at all by many.

-Equipment such as antennas, transceivers, receivers get a lot of attention, of course.
+Equipment such as ham radio antennas, transceivers, receivers get a lot of attention here, of course.

-But, in recent years, software has rapidly invaded the daily lives of the amateur radio hobbyist.
-Software has been and is being developed to help with antenna design, logging, digital communications.
+Furthermore, in recent years, software has rapidly invaded the daily activities of the amateur radio hobbyist.

 More recently, software defined radio (SDR) is slowly making the most sophisticated radio receivers and even portions of transceivers ... increasingly obsolete!

 Most of us use ham radio software.
 Some of us like to modify software to suit our taste or even develop applications from scratch.

 So, take the plunge!
 Learn to program your own amateur radio software utilities or even full fledged applications.
 In doing so you will increase your enjoyment of amateur radio operations considerably.

 Some amateur radio operators volunteer their skills and equipment to help people in times of need.

 These special ham radio operators are in small numbers scattered across your country.
 They devote a significant amount of their time to train for emergencies.
 You can rely on them to establish and maintain emergency communications when natural disasters occur, such as tornadoes, hurricanes and widespread floods.